 10 Things To Do In January To Keep Your Sanity

-- Write thank you notes.
+1 Write thank-you notes.
 It’s probably the last thing you feel like doing, but if you buy yourself some beautiful notes and a nice pen, it can actually be a therapeutic task.
 Find a quiet spot and take a moment to thank those who made your holidays special this year.
-Buy fun colored pens and have fun.
+Buy some colored pens and have fun.

-- Buy yourself (or someone else) some flowers.
+3. Buy yourself (or someone else) some flowers.
 The supermarket has small, inexpensive bouquets that can really brighten up your desk or someone else’s day.
-Put a countdown to spring calendar nearby.
+Put a “countdown to spring” calendar nearby.

-- Visit your local library and get a library card.
+4. Visit your local library and get a library card.
 You may think in this digital age, you have no use for a library, but you’d be wrong.
-Your local library has a lot of great offerings: DVD rentals, audio books; you can borrow magazines, read the paper, use the computer—all free of charge.
+Your local library has a lot of great offerings: audiobooks; CDs; you can check out magazines, read the paper, use the computer—all free of charge.
 And all those books!
 They’re just waiting for you to check them out (when’s the last time you read a good book?)
-Ask the librarian for recommendations or check out their reading lists, or connect with friends on Goodreads.
+Ask the librarian for recommendations, check out their reading lists, or connect with friends on Goodreads.
 Also, check the notices board to see what fun events are going on in your community.

-- Take down your holiday decorations.
+6. Take down and put away your holiday decorations.
 Just do it.

-- Toss everything in your fridge and pantry that is old and expired.
+7. Toss items in your fridge and pantry that are old and/or expired.
 That includes vitamins and supplements.
 (Not to be confused with the “sell by” and “use by” dates—learn what they mean here).

-- Check with your town offices to see if they offer adult education programs.
+10. Enroll in an adult education program.
 There’s usually something for everyone.
-Why not investigate a foreign language, take an art class, or learn to play the ukulele?
+Investigate a foreign language, take an art class, or learn to play the ukulele.
 Some classes may even be free.
 Try something new and meet new people!

-Share your ideas with us on how you plan to stay busy this winter.
+Got any more ideas to add to the list?
+Share them with us on how you plan to stay busy this winter!